 Jesse Terry is an internationally touring, award-winning singer-songwriter whose intimacy with audiences, sincerity, and approachability has solidified him as a favorite at festivals and live venues nationwide.
 With three full-length albums, The Runner, Empty Seat On A Plane, and Stay Here With Me, this salt of the earth musician’s lyrical mastery, emotional depth, and soothing voice have often been compared to the likes of Ryan Adams, Jackson Browne, Josh Ritter, and James Taylor, reaching deep into listeners’ hearts to envelope them in shared joy, sadness, love, and unrelenting hope.
 The Grand Prize winner of The John Lennon Songwriting Contest and The CMT/NSAI Song Contest, he has garnered worldwide acclaim including the elite honor of performing for US and NATO troops stationed at Thule Air Base in Greenland, and an official endorsement by Stonebridge Guitars International.

-Join us for a Fest
+Join us for wonderful night

 $7 in advance or $12 at the door!
 Click here for more information regarding tickets!

 Brookladelphia & the Philadelphia Folksong Society present a tribute to Nirvana in celebration of the 25th Anniversary of Nevermind.
 Folk Artists will be covering Nirvana and infusing the timeless, passionate lyrics with roots, rhythm, and more.

 Owl and Wolf w/Matt Thomas from Man About a Horse